UmarKhattab09/AmazonEcho-NLP-Project/README.md

 # AS OF NOW:
 - I've created a simple algorithm.
 I was using scrapy but it was not grabbing anything.
 I found out that I can not scrap everything because of protection.
 So the links that can be extracted are very rare.
 However I found some that can be extracted using BeautifulSoup.
 - Working on the app.py now

+## FinalUpdate
+- It's working now.
+I've used a different model.
+It's better now.
+Hopefully will work when deployed because the model is hugh.
+Took me time to download it.